Your Most Common Airline Pet Policy Questions Answered

 - How far in advance you have to check in your pet, and where.

-- How you go about purchasing your pet’s “ticket” and the cost.
+- How you go about making your pet's reservation and the cost.

 - How many pets can travel with you on the same flight(s).

-Airlines that accept pets set a limit on the total number of animals allowed on any given flight, so it’s important to make your pet’s reservations as early as possible, no matter where in the plane they will be transported.
+Airlines that accept pets set a limit on the total number of animals allowed on any given flight, so it’s important to make your pet’s reservations as early as possible, no matter where on the plane they will be traveling.

 When can my pet fly?

-If your pup or kitty will accompany you inside the cabin, you may not find any scheduling restrictions.
-However, pets travelling in the hold are subject to weather-related policies used by every airline.
-Essentially, if the temperature is forecasted to be above 85oF or below 45oF at any point along your pet’s itinerary, your pet won’t be allowed to fly.
+If your cat or dog is allowed to accompany you inside the cabin, you may not find any scheduling restrictions.
+However, pets traveling in the hold are subject to weather-related policies used by every airline.
+Essentially, if the temperature is forecasted to be above 85oF or below 45oF at any point along your pet’s itinerary, your pet may not be allowed to fly.
 The concern is extreme heat or cold while pets are being moved to and from the plane or sitting on the tarmac, either in the plane on a stop or waiting to be loaded on.

 This can mean no flying at all during the summer (May to September) to or from very hot locations.
-If it’s very cold but not below 20oF and your dog is acclimated to cold weather, American Airlines may make an exception based on a letter from your vet.
+If it’s very cold but not below 20oF and your dog is acclimated to cold weather, American Airlines may make an exception based on an acclimation letter from your vet.

 Can I use my pet’s regular carrier?

 Probably not.
-All airlines require pets to travel in kennels that meet the very strict specifications set forth by the International Air Transport Association and the US Department of Agriculture, unless your pet is traveling in-cabin with you.
+All airlines require pets to travel in kennels that meet the specifications set forth by IATA (the International Air Transport Association) and the US Department of Agriculture (USDA), unless your pet is traveling in-cabin with you.
 Heavy-duty kennels for transport in baggage or cargo holds are designed for maximum safety and security to protect your pet.
 In-cabin, you can use a hard-sided carrier or soft-sided “Sherpa” bag, but it must fit underneath the seat in front of you.
 That sounds easy enough, but those dimensions differ from airline to airline.

 Should I sedate my pet?

-Veterinarians and airlines strongly advise against sedation now, and top pet shipping companies simply forbid it, because tranquilizing animals can put extra respiratory and cardiovascular stress on them.
+Veterinarians and airlines strongly advise against sedation, and top pet shipping companies simply forbid it, because tranquilizing animals can cause respiratory and cardiovascular issues when up in the air at high altitudes.
 It also eliminates their ability to maintain balance and confuses them, which can make them more anxious instead of calmer.

-It’s important to remember that every country has requirements for importing and exporting pets, primarily for the purpose of ensuring only verifiably healthy dogs and cats are granted entry, and they are the final word.
+It’s important to remember that every country has their own requirements for importing and exporting pets, primarily for the purpose of ensuring only verifiably healthy dogs and cats are granted entry.
+Despite any airline specific requirements, the import and exporting countries' requirements override some of these.
 Just because your airline allows something as a general rule, don’t assume this is the case for your destination country.